kchannelz/kchannels/README.md

 From the ground up, Kchannels was designed for good user and developer experience.
 It delivers the three canonical benefits of payment channels (real-time speed, low transaction costs, and privacy) along with a host of other benefits.

-At the core of Kchannels are *multi-channels*, a new type of payment channel construction that helps to deliver a remarkably frictionless payment channel experience.
+At the heart of Kchannels are *multi-channels*, a new type of payment channel construction that helps to deliver a remarkably frictionless payment channel experience.

 ## Status